Minghui-K/ChatZone/README.md

 # ChatZone
-A simple web application which can chat in real time like WeChat
+A simple web application that can chat in real-time like WeChat